tranchant/frangiPANe/README.md

 tar zxvf data_test.tar.gz
 ```

-* Launch the docker virtual machine connecting a local directory to a Docker container.
+* Launch the docker virtual machine with the command `docker run`.
+You can connect a local directory to your frangiPANe docker container by using the option -v.
+So, for example, specify the directory path for the decompressed directory that contains the dataset tot test frangiPANe.

 ```
 docker run -u $(id -u) -v /local/path/2/DATA:mydata -p 10001:8888 frangipane:latest
 ```

 Around the end of the outputs, you can find the URL with a token.
 Open the following link :
-http://127.0.0.1:10001/lab and enter the token to lanch jupyter lab and frangiPANe.
+http://127.0.0.1:10001/lab and enter the token to lanch jupyter lab and frangiPANe notebook.

 ### Licence